-Author and campaigner
+Author, researcher and campaigner

-The Entangled Activist
+Praise for The Entangled Activist

 Please read this book for your own sake and for all of us’